Probing Axion-like Particles via CMB Polarization: Introduction

-In this letter, we formulate the polarization rotation of CMB photons induced by the ALP field.
-We find that three components of the ALP field independently contribute to the rotation of the CMB polarization.
-We also discuss that the oscillation of axion during the LSS suppresses the polarization rotation.
-Finally we show the current and future sensitivity of the CMB observations to the ALP-photon coupling depending on the ALP mass.
+In this paper, we formulate the polarization rotation of CMB photons induced by the ALP field with a small mass $m\lesssim 10^{-25}\,\mathrm{eV}$.
+We take into account the fluctuation of the ALP at the observer in addition to the fluctuation at the LSS \cite{Pospelov:2008gg,Lee:2013mqa,Zhao:2014yna,Lee:2016jym} and background dynamics \cite{Lue:1998mq,Finelli:2008jv,Sigl:2018fba}.
+We find that these three components of the ALP field independently contribute to spatially isotropic and anisotropic rotation of the CMB polarization.
+We also discuss the fact that the oscillation of the ALP during the last scattering process suppresses the polarization rotation.
+Since the ALP is a hypothetical particle and its abundance is bounded only from above, we cannot put an upper constraint on the ALP-photon coupling from the observational upper bound on the CMB birefringence.
+Instead, we derive the potential best sensitivity to the ALP-photon coupling by considering the largest allowed ALP abundance.
+Then we show the current and future sensitivities of the CMB observations to the ALP-photon coupling against the ALP mass.
+Finally we find that we can put bounds on the ALP mass $m$, the ALP density parameter $\Omega_\phi$, and the tensor-to-scalar ratio $r$ using the bounds from other experiments and the different ALP mass dependences of the sensitivities of isotropic and anisotropic rotation to ALP-photon coupling.

+This paper is organized as follows.
+In the section II, we formulate the relation between the ALP field and observational signals.
+In the section III, we describe the dynamics of the ALP background and its perturbations, including its oscillation effect at the LSS.
+The section IV shows our main result, the current and future sensitivities of the axion-photon coupling.
+The section V is devoted to a summary and discussion.